11 Meanings

 We'll save Australia

-Don't want to hurt no kangaroo
+Don't wanna hurt no kangaroo

-We'll build an all American amusement park there
+We'll build an All American amusement park there

-They've got surfing, too
+They got surfin', too

-Boom goes London
+Boom goes London and boom Paree

-More room for you
+More room for you and more room for me

 And every city the whole world round